CSEN-SCU/csen-174-s24-project-bronco-bulletin/README.md

-This github isa collection of files for the Bulletin Boys project CSEN174
+This github is a collection of files for the Bulletin Boys project CSEN174